 Smile is an online subsidiary of the Co-op, so all of the above is true of Smile accounts too.
 Smile was the first internet bank launched in the UK.
 Because it doesn’t support a network of branches, it has lower running costs, and these are passed on to customers in lower charges and higher rates.

-The only alternative I can think of to a Co-op current account is the Nationwide.
+One alternative I can think of to a Co-op current account is the Nationwide.
 As a building society, it is mutually owned by its members and is therefore free from the turbulence of the stock markets.
 Lending is much more closely tied to deposits, as it is with all the building societies, but most of them do not have current accounts in their portfolio of services.
 How your money is invested is not up for discussion, but at least it’s for the benefit of the customers, rather than shareholders.

 There’s much more choice in the area of savings and investments.
 Here are just a few.